Fines & Lost Items

 A replacement copy must also match the lost item to the satisfaction of the subject librarian, based on the following criteria: title; author; editor; translator; edition; pagination; ISBN or ISSN

 Not all lost Interlibrary Loan items are eligible for replacement.
-If you've lost an Interlibrary Loan item and would like to provide a replacement copy, contact Interlibrary Loan [LINK].
+If you've lost an Interlibrary Loan item and would like to provide a replacement copy, contact Interlibrary Loan.

 Refunds for Lost Item Fees and Replacement Copies

-If you find and return an item within one year of paying for its replacement, contact Circulation to request a refund of the lost item replacement fee.
+If you find and return an item within one year of paying the lost item fee, contact Circulation to request a refund of the lost item fee.
 Any refunds will be applied first to any outstanding fines and other fees owed to the Library before the remaining balance is issued.

 Appealing Fines, Claiming Items Returned, Reporting Loss or Damage